 Rapid panting, lack of focus or attention, sweaty paws, yawning, hyperactivity, increased urination and defecation, vomiting and diarrhoea, stretching, shaking as if coming out of water, confusion, self-mutilation, excessive grooming, sleeping excessively, excessive thirst, obsessive-compulsive behaviour, overly reactive, stiff muscles, shivering, skin disorders

 Stress Reduction: The aim of stress reduction is to help return the chemical imbalance in the dog's brain to normal.
-Management of the stressors is essential along with relaxation/down time, nutritional intervention, mental stimulation, exercise and coping strategies.
+Management of the stressors is essential along with relaxation/down time, nutritional intervention, mental stimulation, exercise and coping strategies including opportunities for scent work.
 It is important to remember that a dog simply cannot learn while it is over stressed.